 Properties Intern (Now Closed)

 The Properties Intern assists in all aspects of procuring and creating props for each production.
 This includes carpentry, sculpting, metalwork, sewing, upholstery, painting, drawing, and research.
 A portfolio demonstrating some of these skills is required.

 Intern Supervisor: Jennifer Stearns, Props Manager

-Scenic Art Intern
+Scenic Art Intern (Now Closed)